Club a'Gogo & Downbeat Club

 Welcome to the Club a'Gogo and Downbeat Club website.
 We hope you enjoy it but first let us tell you a bit about us and the original Club a'Gogo and the Downbeat Club...

 Prior to the Club a’ Gogo, Mike Jeffery who founded the club along with Ray Grehan, also owned the Downbeat Club.The Club a’ Gogo then followed in 1962 and this club quickly gained popularity with mods across the North East.
 This part of Newcastle’s history has been largely forgotten and we want to change that.
-We are writing a book on the history of the Club a’Gogo and also the North East mod scene.Hopefully this will be published towards the end of 2021.
+We are writing a book on the history of the Club a’Gogo and also the North East mod scene.Hopefully this will be published in 2022.

 Much as we would love to step back in time to 1960s Newcastle, we know we can’t do that.
 What we can do is bring that authentic Club a’Gogo sound to a new audience and we’d love you to join us!
 Our club welcomes all ages who want to dance, love the 60s R&B sounds, meet like-minded people and above all have fun!
 Our only request is that you follow our smart dress code rule.
 Much love and see you on the dance floor!